Munroe Bergdorf: Honors and recognition

-In November 2021, Bergdorf was recognised with the GAY TIMES Honour for British Community Trailblazer at the fifth annual GAY TIMES Honours celebration in London.
-She was presented the award by Ellie Goulding and also featured as one of the cover stars for the Honours edition of GAY TIMES Magazine.
-Having been named "Changemaker of the Year" in 2018 by Cosmopolitan UK, she became the first transgender person to feature on the front cover of that magazine with its 50th anniversary issue, published on 21 January 2022.
+In November 2021, Bergdorf was recognised as British Community Trailblazer at the fifth annual Gay Times Honours celebration in London.
+She was presented the award by Ellie Goulding and also featured as one of the cover stars for the Honours edition of the magazine.
+Having been named Changemaker of the Year in 2018 by Cosmopolitan UK, she became the first transgender person to feature on the front cover of that magazine with its 50th anniversary issue, published on 21 January 2022.

+In November 2023, UN Women named Bergdorf as its first UK Champion.